Anthony Stokes: Assault conviction

 On 8 June 2013, Stokes attacked and head-butted car park attendant Anthony Bradley, in Buck Whaley's nightclub on Lower Leeson Street in Dublin.
 Stokes subsequently agreed to pay Bradley €30,000 for breaking his nose and two of his teeth, in what was later described in court as a "nasty, cowardly attack".
-Bradley subsequently sued Stokes in the High Court in Dublin, having paid €13,500 over three-and-a-half years in medical expenses, stopped working due to physical and psychological effects; he was subsequently diagnosed with a degenerative spinal condition.
-At the trial Stokes pleaded guilty to assault, and was sentenced to two years in prison suspended for two years.
+Bradley subsequently sued Stokes in the High Court in Dublin, having paid €13,500 over three and a half years in medical expenses, stopped working due to physical and psychological effects; he was subsequently diagnosed with a degenerative spinal condition.
+At the trial, Stokes pleaded guilty to assault, and was sentenced to two years in prison suspended for two years.
 Bradley was awarded a sum of €232,000 by the judge, made up of: €150,000 in general damages; €50,000 in aggravated damages; and €32,000 for medical expenses.

 Stalking conviction

 In September 2019, Stokes pleaded guilty to stalking his ex-girlfriend and her mother at Hamilton Sheriff Court in Scotland.
 He received an eight-month deferred sentence and was prohibited from contacting either woman for four years, apart from to arrange the custody of his two-year-old son.

 Stokes breached his restraining orders relating to both victims in November and December 2019.
 He missed his sentencing in August 2022 due to contracting COVID-19 and did not attend the rescheduled hearing the following month, leading to an arrest warrant being issued by the sheriff.
+In September 2023, Stokes voluntarily travelled to Glasgow to hand himself in to the police for his sentencing.
+In March 2024, Stokes was jailed for five months for his offences, banned from contacting his victim for five years and her parents for one year.
+He was held in HM Prison Addiewell in West Lothian.